Nicolas de Staël: Career beginnings

 He eventually studied decoration and design at the Brussels Académie Royale des Beaux-Arts and architecture at the Académie de St Gilles (1932).
-In the 1930s, he traveled throughout Europe, lived in Paris (1934) and in Morocco (1936) (where he first met his companion Jeannine Guillou, also a painter and who would appear in some of his paintings from 1941–1942) and Algeria.
+In the 1930s, he traveled throughout Europe, and lived in Paris (1934), Morocco (1936), and Algeria.
+While in Morocco, he first met his companion Jeannine Guillou; she was also a painter and would appear in some of his paintings from 1941 to 1942.
 In 1936 he had his first exhibition of Byzantine-style icons and watercolors at the Galerie Dietrich et Cie, Brussels.
 He joined the French Foreign Legion in 1939 and was demobilized in 1941.
 Sometime in 1940 he met one of his future dealers, Jeanne Bucher.

 During the War

 In 1941, he moved to Nice where he met Jean Arp, Sonia Delaunay and Robert Delaunay, and these artists would inspire his first abstract paintings, or "Compositions".

 In 1942, Jeannine and Nicolas de Staël's daughter Anne was born.
 The growing family also included Jeannine's nine-year-old son Antoine.
-In 1943 (during the Nazi occupation), de Staël returned to Paris with Jeannine, but the war years were extremely difficult.
+In 1943, during the Nazi occupation, de Staël returned to Paris with Jeannine, but the war years were extremely difficult.
 During the war his paintings were included in several group exhibitions and in 1944 he had his first one-man exhibition at the Galerie l'Esquisse.
-In April 1945, he had a one-man exhibition at the Galerie Jeanne Bucher and in May 1945 his paintings were included in the first Salon de Mai.
+In April 1945, he had a one-man exhibition at the Galerie Jeanne Bucher, and in May 1945 his paintings were included in the first Salon de Mai.
 De Staël's work was also included in the Salon d'Automne that year.
 In Paris in 1944, he met and befriended Georges Braque, and by 1945 his exhibitions brought him critical fame.
 However times were difficult, and successes came too late, since Jeannine died in February 1946 from illness brought on by malnutrition.